Lady Qi (Tuoba Dai)

 Lady Qi (祁夫人, fl.
-316–324), also known as Lady Wei (惟氏), was the wife of Tuoba Yituo and a regent of Dai in the Sixteen Kingdoms period during the minority of her son between 321 and 324.
+316–324), also known as Lady Wei (惟氏), was the wife of Tuoba Yituo and a regent of Dai in the Sixteen Kingdoms between 321 and 324, during the minority of her son.
 As the rulers of Dai were posthumously honoured as emperors during the Northern Wei, she is also referred to as Empress Dowager Qi (皇后祁) or Empress Dowager Wei (皇后惟) in some historical records.

 After overthrowing Tuoba Yulü in a bloody coup, Lady Qi ruled Dai for roughly four years between 321 and 324 behind her son, Tuoba Heru.
 During her brief rule over the state, Dai was described as a 'queendom' (女國) by the people of Later Zhao.
-Following Tuoba Gui's claimant of the imperial title in 399, Lady Qi was posthumously honoured as Empress Huan (桓皇后).
+Following Tuoba Gui's claim of the imperial title in 399, Lady Qi was posthumously honoured as Empress Huan (桓皇后).

 Background

 Lady Qi was the wife of Tuoba Yituo, the chieftain of the central Tuoba branch located around northern Shanxi between 295 and 305.
 The Book of Wei records that her family name was 'Qi' (祁) but in the History of the Northern Dynasties and Zizhi Tongjian, her family name was recorded as 'Wei' (惟) instead.
 She was described as a fierce and jealous woman.
 She and Tuoba Yituo had three children: Tuoba Pugen, Tuoba Heru and Tuoba Hena.
 Yituo died in 305 and was succeeded by the eldest son, Pugen.
 After the chieftain of the eastern Tuoba branch, Tuoba Luguan, died in 307, the chieftain of the western Tuoba branch, Lady Qi's brother-in-law, Tuoba Yilu, re-unified the Tuoba tribes and later established their state of Dai in 310.